Formerly W3CPO, now

 Swan HF-700S "Single Sideband Special"

-I've kicked around the idea of selling this radio, but it has a very sensitive receiver, and it's fun to work contacts with.
+This is a handsome radio, and it LOOKS like a HAM radio.
+I've kicked around the idea of selling it, but it has a very sensitive receiver, and it's fun to work contacts with.
 It puts out 100 watts PEP on 10, 15, 20, and 80 meters.
-It also has an 11 meter crystal in the 10B position, courtesy of the CB'er who owned it before me.
-It was an unholy electrical mess when I bought it for $140 (on eBay, of course).
+It also has an 11 meter crystal in the AUX position, courtesy of the CB'er who owned it before me.
+It was an unholy electrical mess when I bought it (on eBay, of course).
 All of the trimmers were way off, three ferrite slugs were cracked from using metal tools, and a mystery brown wire had been cut.
 Apparently the former owner read a frequently-quoted Internet article that says the FT-101E can hear on 11 meters, but it won't transmit until a brown wire near the band switch is cut.
-That article applied to the earlier version with the 11-meter switch position, not this one.
+That article applied to the earlier version with the 11-meter switch position.
 Naturally, the brown wire he cut was in a location where only an insect could get to it to repair it.

 THE "MODERN" rigs

 Complementing my tube rigs are these more modern Kenwood rigs.
 The TS-830S classic hybrid further down this page was a logical progression from the Yaesu, and the TS-930S below, which I just added, is my new baby.
-It's an all-original, minty "pre-3,100xxx " serial number rig, so I have a plan to keep it from suffering the power supply failure that these rigs are known for.
-Rather than take up space here, I'll post the entire process on my Flickr page here:
+It's an all-original, minty "pre-3,100xxx " serial number rig, so I have a plan to keep it from suffering the power supply blow-ups that these rigs are known for as they age.

 This is the radio that started it all over again.
 I have a section on my Flickr set named HAM RADIO that describes how I realigned it and heard people talking all over the world, and that spurred me on to go get my licenses.
-I can connect this to any of my Swan 700CX rigs, which have an automatically-switched and muted RF output jack on the back that lets me use it as a second receiver for Split Mode.
-This receiver is a triple-conversion model that has just about every signal shaping circuit there is built in.
+I can connect this to any of my Swan 700CX rigs, which have an RF output jack from the first RF amplifier stage on the back that lets me use it as a second receiver for Split Mode.
+This receiver is a triple-conversion model with just about every signal shaping circuit there is built in.
 I've had this since I was 21 or 22.
 It was a mess, and in the trunk of some guy's car when I bought it along with a Johnson Viking Ranger (also beat up), a Heathkit DX-35 (all rusty), and some other equipment.I sanded the bezel and painted it and the case semi-gloss black.
 Note the broken name plate.
 That probably happened when it bounced around in the guy's trunk.
-He was in the throes of an "unfriendly" divorce, and it looked like he was living out of his car.
+He said he was going through an "unfriendly" divorce, and he had to sell all his radio stuff.
 I think I paid $75 total for everything he had.
 He wanted $100, I countered with $50, and so forth.

 Here's another picture of the HQ-170C, circa 1976.
 I had it wired into my stereo system in a little house I lived in way up on a hill above Oglebay Park in Wheeling WV.
 Note the EICO 460 O'scope, that I built as a teen.
 The Kenwood Pulse Count Stereo tuner in the picture had V & H outputs for a scope to allow precise antenna alignment.
 I wish I had moved that can of Lysol before I took this picture, though.